Mizar (band): The Second Revelation (Goran Tanevski)

 This lineup's first appearance on record was the Demoskop 1 compilation in late 1990, where they contributed two tracks, "Veligden" and "Glas".
 Between October and December 1990, the band recorded their second album, Svjat Dreams, releasing it on 7 September 1991, the day before Macedonia split from Yugoslavia.
 The title of the record is inspired by the song "Sweet Dreams (Are Made of This)" by Eurythmics.
 On this album they covered the traditional song 1762 and a song written by Vrtev, the first singer of Mizar titled "Дом" (Home).

-After the release of the band's second album Tanevski left the group and was replaced by the vocalist Nora, but soon by the end of the 1991 the band split.
+After the release of the band's second album Tanevski left the group and was replaced by the vocalist Nora.
+Soon by the end of 1991, the band split.
 Tanevski got involved in organising concerts, Kaevski restored his old band Kiborg, while Čapovski left for Australia.
 There he formed Kismet in 1993 which is considered a sort of continuation of Mizar's work because the musical style was similar.
 In 1999, Serafimovski and Tanevski reissued Mizar on CD under the title Svedožba, with bonus demo and live tracks, including a never-before-heard darker version of the song "Svjat Dreams" recorded in 1989 with Tanevski on all instruments and two unreleased live tracks, "Čifte Čamče" and "Samo eden mig".
 Also included were a live version of the Svjat Dreams album track "Veligden" and three tracks from Svjat Dreams 1762-1991.
-The live tracks were recorded at a concert at Kuršumli An in 1990.
+The live tracks were recorded at their Kuršumli An concert in 1990.
 In 1999, Čapovski returned to Macedonia and contributed two tracks to a tribute album dedicated to Mizar, which was released in 2001.
 In 2002, Kismet released an album called "Dreaming".
-The band broke up in that year.
+The band broke up that year.